athankefalas/swift-toasts/README.md

 #### Toast

-The `toast` modifier and it's variants can be used to present a `Toast` as a reaction to a trigger, an occurred event or a state change.
+The `toast` modifier and its variants can be used to present a `Toast` as a reaction to a trigger, an occurred event or a state change.
 Generally, the toast modifier allows for the optional configuration of the presentation alignment, an optional dismissal callback and a content builder closure that can be used to build the toast to present.

 The content builder closure supports conditional and optional `Toast` building following the API style of the SwiftUI ViewBuilder.